-2) Results for Identifying the Player With the Ball and Comparison of Algorithms: In this sub-section we evaluate and compare the performance of our Triplet CNN for identifying the player controlling the ball using the prediction accuracy and speed of performance during inference as the performance metrics.
-For this purpose, we split the dataset evenly based on the number of images for the two classes from our DATA DISTRIBUTION FOR TRAINING, VALIDATION AND TESTING FOR IDENTIFYING THE PLAYER CONTROLLING THE BALL
+2) Results for Identifying the Player with the Ball and Comparison of Algorithms: In this sub-section we evaluate and compare the performance of our Triplet CNN for identifying the player controlling the ball using the prediction accuracy and speed of performance during inference as the performance metrics.
+For this purpose, we split the dataset evenly based on the number of images for the two classes from our dataset into 65% for training, 10% for validation and 25% for testing.
+Table VIII shows the data distribution for the training, validation and testing datasets and Table IX shows the results and comparison of the four-fold cross validation for identifying the "Player with the ball".
+Similar to Table VI, the validation dataset was used only for finding the best hyper parameters and was never used for training.